Heat Pump vs. Electric Furnace

 But once the system stops working, you want to find good heating equipment to keep yourself warm.

-So you must be thinking, what’s the excellent option- A heat pump vs. an electric furnace?
+So, you must be thinking, what’s the best option: a heat pump or an electric furnace?

 Contact us 24/7 for your HVAC needs

-Modern heat pumps can heat and cool your house and provide the output of more than three times the amount of electricity used.
+Modern heat pumps can both heat and cool your house, providing an output that is more than three times the amount of electricity used.

 That’s highly efficient, right?